-Indicates default value of SL CBR measurement for a UE that is configured to perform partial sensing by its higher layer (including when SL DRX is configured) if the number of SL RSSI measurement slots over CBR measurement window is below sl-MinNumRssiMeasurementSlots, (see TS 38.214 [19], clause 8.1.6).
+Indicates default value of SL CBR measurement for a UE that is configured to perform partial sensing, according to sl-AllowedResourceSelectionConfig, by its higher layer (including when SL DRX is configured) if the number of SL RSSI measurement slots over CBR measurement window is below sl-MinNumRssiMeasurementSlots, (see TS 38.214 [19], clause 8.1.6).
 Value 0 corresponds to 0, value 1 to 0.01, value 2 to 0.02, and so on.